 Merrell Moab Speed GTX

-These shoes score well on most points including comfort and traction but seem to be wearing fast.
+These shoes score well on most points including comfort and traction but the soles wore out fast.

 - Grip well in all conditions so far